faryabib/faryabib.github.io/index.md

 + How does epigenetic plasticity drive resistance to targeted therapies?

 <br>
 <strong><span style="background-color:rgb(230, 230, 255)">In collaboration with Dr. Vahedi's lab, we established [IFI Advanced Computational Biology Club](https://github.com/VahediLab/ComputationalJournalClub/blob/master/Schedule.md).
-Join us on Fridays at 4 pm at BRB 305 to share your experience with the application of cutting-edge technologies in biology and have a beer or two!</span><strong>
+Join us Fridays at 4 pm (BRB 301) to share your experience with the application of cutting-edge technologies in biology and have a beer or two!</span><strong>

 ----
 <strong><span style="font-size: 1.5em; font-weight: bold; color: #0000cc; background-color: #ffffff">NEWS:</span><strong>